CyVerse-learning-materials/learning-materials-home/workshops.rst

     * - Workshop
       - Platform(s)
       - Notes
+    * - |Ag2Pi Workshop 2021|
+      - Discovery Environment, VICE, Data Store
+      - Introductory workshop on using Cyverse for the |Ag2Pi community|
     * - |NEON AOP Workshop 2020|
       - Discovery Environment, VICE, Data Store
       - Collaboration between CyVerse and NEON to use remote sensing data in RStudio and Python